memgraph/graph-landscape-2022/README.md

 }
 ```

 Next, click on the gear icon (⚙️) to open the Style editor.
-Next, copy and paste the below style to the editor and click on Apply.
+After that, paste the above style to the editor and click on Apply.
 If you wish so, you can also save this style for future use.

 ![](https://raw.githubusercontent.com/memgraph/graph-landscape-2022/main/data/graph-landscape.gif)